placek/hnix/README.md

 # hnix

-The simplest configuration for pinning nixpkgs over caba2nix.
+Dummy, no-brainer configuration for pinning nixpkgs over caba2nix for haskell startups.

 ### HowTo

 Assuming you have a haskell project initialized in the monorepo, you can follow the steps below.

-Minimal requirements for the setup is to have a cabal file and haskell module, like:
+Minimal requirements for the setup is to have a cabal file and haskell module,
+like:

 ```cabal
 cabal-version: 2.4